haminkim1/BF-GTW/README.md

 [![Screenshot of BFV main game page][main_game_page-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/images/main_game_page.png)
 - Users can choose difficulty of the game.
 - [![Difficulty page][difficulty-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/images/difficulty.PNG)
+- Weapons are randomly shuffled after starting the game.
+At each round, the weapon is removed from the randomly sorted list.<br><br>
+- Users can press hint if they are unsure of the name of the weapon.
+The weapon type and first letter of the weapon will be displayed.
+- (image of hint)

 ### Game Win Page
 [![Game Win page][game_win-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/images/game_win.png)